-Google.com is the most used internet tool and website in the history of ever.
+Google.com is the most used internet tool and website in history of ever.
 Google became Google because they show people exactly what they want to see: quality results that answer questions with reliable information, up-to-date resources, and a wide variety of websites.

-Quality Score is Google’s 1-10 rating of the quality and relevance of your keywords, landing page and search ads to what a person is searching for, and how likely somebody is to click on the ad.
+Quality Score is Google’s 1-10 rating of the quality and relevance of your keywords, landing page, and search ads to what a person is searching for, and how likely somebody is to click on the ad.
 Relevancy is really the key here.
-The more relevant your keywords, landing page and ad text are to the product or service you are selling, the higher your Quality Score will be.
+The more relevant your keywords, landing page, and ad text are to the product or service you are selling, the higher your Quality Score will be.

-Google AdWords Auction
+Google Ads Auction

 - The Quality of your Ad